Tanzania: Southern Serengeti & Mahale

 Tanzania Safari: The Serengeti and Mahale

 The combination of iconic wildlife spectacles and staggering scenic diversity leads us to believe that this is the very “Best of Tanzania”!
 Photograph Savanna Elephants and Fringe-eared Oryx among the statuesque baobabs of Tarangire.
 Experience giant Tuskers and countless Lions in the world-renowned Ngorongoro Crater.
-Stay in the Southern Serengeti’s only permanent tented camp to witness the timeless drama of the synchronized birthing of thousands of wildebeest and zebra.
-And track Chimpanzees in the fabled Mahale Mountains, for intimate, once-in-a-lifetime insights into the lives of our closest genetic cousins.
+Witness the timeless drama of the synchronized birthing of thousands of wildebeest and zebra in Southern Serengeti.
+Track Chimpanzees in the fabled Mahale Mountains, for intimate, once-in-a-lifetime insights into the lives of our closest genetic cousins.
 Join Apex as we take in the full circle of life on this Tanzania safari of the Serengeti and Mahale.

 Where is Tanzania on the globe.